ros-naoqi/naoqi_driver/README.md

   z: 1.8"
 ```

-Warning: naoqi_driver for melodic and greater have to be used for robots running naoqi 2.9 and greater

-## Check that the launchfil is running correctly
+## Check that the node is running correctly

-Check that naoqi_driver is connected with :
+Check that naoqi_driver is connected with:

 ```sh
 rosnode info /naoqi_driver
 ```

-Check that you can move the head by publishing on /joint_angles:
+Check that you can move the head by publishing on `/joint_angles`:

 ```sh
 rostopic pub /joint_angles naoqi_bridge_msgs/JointAnglesWithSpeed "{header: {seq: 0, stamp: now, frame_id: ''}, joint_names: ['HeadYaw', 'HeadPitch'], joint_angles: [0.5,-0.1], speed: 0.1, relative: 0}"
 ```

-You can see the published message with rostopic echo /joint_angles
+You can see the published message with `rostopic echo /joint_angles`

 Check that you can move the robot by publishing on cmd_vel to make the robot move:

 ```sh
 rostopic pub /cmd_vel geometry_msgs/Twist "linear:
   x: 2.0